Sheep 201 logo

 Calculating Adjusted Weaning Weights

 To be used properly in selection, all records need to be adjusted to a common basis.
-Growth measures such as weaning weight need to be adjusted for sex of lamb, type of birth/rearing, lamb age, and age of dam.
+Growth measures such as weaning weight need to be adjusted for age (at weighing), sex of lamb, type of birth/rearing, and age of dam.
+If such adjustments are not made, selection will favor single-born lambs from mature ewes (3-6 years), which aren't necessarily genetically superior to their flockmates.
+The sex adjustment is not necessary if comparison is only among same sex groups.

 Calculating Age-Corrected Weaning Weights